Code-Institute-Submissions/hogwarts-house-sorting/README.md

-- ### Results Page Wireframes

 ## Features

 ### General features on each page

- The site contains three pages: home page, quiz page & results page.
- All the pages consist of:
+ The site contains of two pages the home page & the quiz page All the pages consist of:
  - A favicon in the browser tab.